thorbergurharaldsson/beyondTheBrowser/react-electron/README.md

 To run this app you need to run:

-Install dependencies with: `yarn add`
+Install dependencies with: `yarn install`

 React app with: `yarn start`